EvictionLab/eviction-lab-etl/README.md

 ## Build Census Data from Source

 Currently the Census GeoJSON is getting pulled from an S3 bucket where it has been pre-processed and gzipped.
-If you want to build this from the original Census files, run `make -f census.mk all` before running `make all`.
-It will create the initial GeoJSON files, and because Make uses file existence to determine dependencies you can then run `make all` and any other steps as normal.
+If you want to build this from the original Census files, run `make -f census.mk` before running `make`.
+It will create the initial GeoJSON files, and because Make uses file existence to determine dependencies you can then run `make` and any other steps as normal.

 ## Create Fixture Data

-To create fixture data (used in our workflow to test load times), run `make -f fake.mk all` similarly to building census data from source.
+To create fixture data (used in our workflow to test load times), run `make -f fake.mk` similarly to building census data from source.

 ## View Tiles Locally